 To learn about many useful and essential WordPress Plugins, see the training module below:

-In this tutorial, you will learn how to install and activate WordPress plugins via your WordPress dashboard using various plugin installation methods.
+In this tutorial, you will learn how to install and activate WordPress plugins via the WordPress dashboard using various plugin installation options.

 - 1 How To Install WordPress Plugins

-- 1.1 How To Install WordPress Plugins On Your Site Using The WordPress Dashboard: Step-By-Step Tutorial
+- 1.1 How To Install WordPress Plugins On Your Site Using The WordPress Dashboard: Tutorial

 - 1.1.1 How To Install A WordPress Plugin – Upload Method

 - 1.1.2 How To Install A WordPress Plugin – Search Method

 - 1.1.3 How To Install WordPress Plugins – Featured Method

 - 1.1.4 How To Install WordPress Plugins – Popular Method

 - 1.1.5 How To Install WordPress Plugins – Recommended Method

 - 1.1.6 How To Install A WordPress Plugin – Favorites Method